mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 First things first, we need an excellent example to work with.
 In this case, we need a domain model easy enough to focus on creating of simple APIs.

 So, imagine we've just finished watching the "Snyder Cut of the Justice League" movie, and we are very excited about the film.
-We really want to tell the world how much we enjoyed the movie, and then we decide to build our personal "Rotten Tomatoes" application (ugh...).
+We really want to tell the world how much we enjoyed the movie, and then **we decide to build our personal "Rotten Tomatoes" application**.

 As we are very experienced developers, we start coding from the backend.
 Hence, we begin by defining the resources we need in terms of the domain.